yidong72/reasoning-gym/eval/README.md

 To run r1 evaluations on algorithmic.yaml

-The results of individual model on a dataset will be stored in a new folder in the directory E.g `r1/algorithmic/proposition_logic.json`
+The results of individual model on a dataset will be stored in a new folder in the directory E.g `r1/algorithmic/proposition_logic.json`.
+Please upload records of your results to [reasoning-gym-eval](https://github.com/open-thought/reasoning-gym-eval).